20 Best Calisthenics Leg Exercises & Workout Routine

 Quads, Hams, & GlutesStrength and Endurance10-12 x 3

-Other than strengthening the quad, hamstrings, and glutes, a study suggests that step-up movements like stair climbing and chair rise help improve muscle power and functional ability as well as prevent age-related health conditions such as sarcopenia in older women.1 Mair JL, De Vito G, Boreham CA. Low Volume, Home-Based Weighted Step Exercise Training Can Improve Lower Limb Muscle Power and Functional Ability in Community-Dwelling Older Women.
+Step-up movements like stair climbing and chair rise help improve muscle power and functional ability as well as prevent age-related health conditions such as sarcopenia in older women.7M Mair JL, De Vito G, Boreham CA. Low Volume, Home-Based Weighted Step Exercise Training Can Improve Lower Limb Muscle Power and Functional Ability in Community-Dwelling Older Women.
 J Clin Med.
 2019 Jan 4;8(1):41. doi: 10.3390/jcm8010041.
 PMID: 30621121; PMCID: PMC6352105

 1. Stand upright against a box or a flat bench.

-2. Step your right foot on the box followed by the left one.
+2. Step your right foot onto the box, then your left.

-3. Once you stand on the box, lower your legs one by one on the floor.
-That’s your one rep.
+3. Once you stand on the box, return your legs one by one to the standing position.
+That’s your one rep. Perform 6-8 reps per side.

 4. Keep your chest up and maintain a flat back during the entire movement.